Night club sector trends

 • overcrowding

-Clubs have also had to contend with increasingly restrictive local authority licensing conditions, as well as a recent relaxation of the law covering live and recorded music which has made it easier for pubs to operate as live music venues.
+Clubs have also had to contend with increasingly restrictive local authority licensing conditions, as well as a relaxation of the law covering live and recorded music which make it easier for pubs to operate as live music venues.
 Venues no longer need to be licensed to provide amplified live (or recorded) music between 8am and 11pm as long as the audience is no more than 500 people.
 The provision of unamplified music between 8am and 11pm no longer needs a licence at all, regardless of audience size.

 • the fall in popularity of bands in favour of solo artists

-• competition from high quality productions at places like the O2 arena
+• competition from high-quality productions at places like the O2 arena

 • the added expense imposed due to licensing, policing and health and safety issues